novas1r1/neodym-ide/README.md

 This project was designed, implemented and evaluated as part of a master thesis by [Verena Zaiser](hhtp:://verena-zaiser.de) working at [aaronprojects GmbH](http://www.aaronprojects.de) in Leonberg, Germany.

 ## License
 neodym IDE is licensed under the MIT Open Source license.
-For more information, see the LICENSE file in this repository.